-Here are five reasons you need to plan a day trip this winter:
+Here are four reasons you need to plan a day trip this winter:

 1. Exciting cross-country skiing trails

 Wasaga Beach offers some of the best Nordic ski terrain in central Ontario, with over 30 km of groomed and track-set trails.

 Whether you’re just starting or a cross-country ski veteran, there’s a trail for you.
 Expert skiers can challenge themselves on the High Dunes Trail, while beginner skiers can choose the more leisurely Blueberry Trail.
 The park also offers designated trails with skate skiing options.

 Check out the trail conditions online with the Ontario Parks Snow Report.

 Wasaga Beach features a 7.5 km snowshoeing trail winding through a snow-covered forest.

 The trail is split up into three sections for beginner, intermediate, and expert snowshoers.